ppone/docs/accounting/intacct.md

 ### DL02000001 error

 When an import fails with a `DL02000001` error code then that means the importer was trying to retrieve a field that did not exist on an Intacct object.
 This could happen if you have modified an object definition to remove or modify a standard field that our importer requests, or if you have configured the importer to pull in a custom field that does not exist on Intacct.

+### Undeposited funds error with multi-currency

+> You cannot make payment for foreign currency invoice for payment method "XXX" using Undeposited Fund Account.

+If you are in a multi-currency environment then you might see a `BL02000051` error code.
+You can only post a payment to an undeposited funds account if the payment is in your base currency.
+When you see this error the solution is to use a bank account (instead of an undeposited funds G/L account) for that currency/payment method combination in order for the payment to post to Intacct.